 Rampuria Havelis – Grandest of the Havelis in Bikaner

 Most of your trail starts at this point.
 Here is where I got the first frenzy attack for I really did not know what to look at.
-It was as if every nook and corner was fighting for my attention.
+The construction of the Bikaner Rampuria Havelis is credited to a local architect – Balujee Chalva.
+They are possibly one of the best examples of Rajasthani haveli architecture.
+Made out of dulmera red sandstone, it was as if every nook and corner was fighting for my attention.
 However, you take a deep breath and stay calm.
 I am going to just decipher it all for you so that you don’t suffer the same fate.
-Hopefully with this, you will know where to look when you are there 😉
+Hopefully, with this, you will know where to look when you are there 😉

 Bas Reliefs on Rampuria Havelis